enso-org/enso/docs/infrastructure/benchmarks.md

 ## Standard library benchmarks

-Unlike the micro benchmarks, these benchmarks are written entirelly in Enso and located in the `test/Benchmarks` Enso project.
-Sometimes, we call those _meso_ benchmarks.
+Unlike the Engine micro benchmarks, these benchmarks are written entirelly in Enso and located in the `test/Benchmarks` Enso project.
 There are two ways to run these benchmarks:

 - [Running standalone](#running-standalone)
 - [Running via JMH launcher](#running-via-jmh-launcher)